xdguiltyspark/nebris/Nebris/README.md

 # Celestyx

-A translucent theme based on Hazy: <a href="https://github.com/Astromations/Hazy">.
+A translucent theme based on <a href="https://github.com/Astromations/Hazy">Hazy</a>.
 This is still very much a work in progress, so I will definitely be adding updates later!

 ---